Ayesha Begum

 Detailed knowledge of regeneration, urban, community & neighbourhood planning, labour markets, business and enterprise, economic policy, project design/delivery, data interpretation and analysis.

 Expertise applied to a diverse portfolio of projects and programmes within the public sector but also interfacing with the private and voluntary sector.
-Passionate about delivering projects that fulfill community aspirations and meet business drivers.
+Passionate about delivering projects that fulfil community aspirations and meet business drivers.

 Specialties: Project design and delivery, market analysis, strategy development and delivery, partnerships and partnership working, enterprise support and business development/improvement.